temp0234/n8n-rag-agent-2/README.md

 1. Provide a webhook endpoint for chat messages
 2. Accept a JSON payload with `chatInput` and `sessionId` properties
 3. Return a JSON response with an `output` property containing the AI-generated answer

-## Customization

-- Colors: Modify the CSS variables in `css/styles.css` to change the color scheme
-- Layout: Adjust the CSS styles to modify the layout and appearance

-## Browser Compatibility

-This interface is compatible with:
-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)
-- Mobile browsers (iOS Safari, Android Chrome)

 ## License